thegodeveloper/ckad/labs/04-helm-management.md

 - Perform all the operations in the `mercury` *Namespace*.
 - Delete release `internal-issue-report-apiv1`.
-- Upgrade release `internal-issue-report-apiv2` to any newer version of chart bitnami/nginx available.
+- Upgrade release `internal-issue-report-apiv2` to any newer version available of chart bitnami/nginx.
 - Install a new release `internal-issue-report-apache` of chart `bitnami/apache`.
 The Deployment should have `2` replicas, set these via Helm-values during install.
 - There seems to be a broken release, it is on `failed` state.
 Find it and delete it.